Matra Enthusiasts Club UK

 manifold and air box as the space is quite tight.
 You can obtain an alternative manifold

-and modify it to fit as some owners have done, but usually these other manifolds are 'flat'
+and modify it to fit as some owners have done, but usually these other manifolds are 'straight

-whilst the original was tilted up at 15 degrees and importantly the left carb. moved over to
+and flat' whilst the original lifted the carbs. and importantly moved the left carb. over to

 the right, so that the carburettors and air box fitted above the fuel tank.
 A plain horizontal